SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 {{/unless}}
 ```

-You can chain if-else-if as follows:
+You can chain if-else-if, as follows:

 ```html
 {{#if hasImage}}